 It is a good idea to set up the brooder house so that a chick will encounter food or water in whichever direction they wander.

 We usually brood our chicks in May/June when Alberta gifts us with more moderate outside temperatures.
 However, this year we wanted to start them in March so the chicks would be old enough to go outside in early spring.
 But March was a cold month in 2020 (it was -30 degrees Celsius when I picked up our chicks on March 31), and we were worried our brooder house would not be warm enough.
 The solution: We put the chicks in our basement!

 We attached cardboard boxes together to make a brooder about 2ft x 6ft with food and water and two heat lamps hanging over the top.

 The best part of brooding in the basement is that it is very convenient to continually monitor the chicks, especially during the night in the critical first week.

 The worst part?
 The dust.
-When we moved the chicks out of the basement at 4 weeks old, there was a fine layer of dust on everything near their brooding boxes.
-If we do this again (and we probably will), I think we would move them to our outside brooder house at 3 weeks of age.
+When we moved the chicks out of the basement at four weeks old, there was a fine layer of dust on everything near their brooding boxes.
+If we do this again (and we probably will), I think we would move them to our outside brooder house at three weeks of age.
 They don't need to be monitored as closely at that age, and they haven't started flinging dust all over!